Johnson scores 20, Pitt drills reeling North Carolina 66-52

-PITTSBURGH (AP) — Xavier Johnson scored 20 points, Ryan Murphy added 13 and Pittsburgh completed a season sweep of North Carolina with a 66-52 victory over the reeling Tar Heels on Saturday.

-Pitt (12-6, 3-4 Atlantic Coast Conference) needed less than 10 minutes to build a double-digit lead and never let the sloppy Tar Heels (8-9, 1-5) get back in it.
-The Panthers forced 16 turnovers and held North Carolina to 32% (19 of 60) shooting to take both games against the Tar Heels for the first time since joining the ACC in 2013.
+“It’s hard when someone is hitting you right between the eyes every time you step out there,” head coach Roy Williams said.
+“But life is like that, too.”

+Williams remains stuck on 879 career wins, still tied with mentor Dean Smith for fourth all-time among men’s Division I coaches.
+If North Carolina can’t develop an offensive identity soon, Williams might have to wait a while before moving ahead of Smith.
+The Tar Heels committed 16 turnovers and shot just 32% (19 of 60) from the field.

-Garrison Brooks led North Carolina with 16 points and 13 rebounds, but the Tar Heels couldn’t overcome a disjointed opening 20 minutes in which they struggled to develop any sort of offensive rhythm.
-Senior guard Brandon Robinson started and finished with 12 points in 32 minutes a week removed from sustaining minor injuries when the car he was in was struck by a car operated by an impaired driver.
-North Carolina fell to 2-6 without injured freshman star Cole Anthony, who is nearing the end of his rehab from minor knee surgery in December.
+Garrison Brooks led North Carolina with 16 points and 13 rebounds.
+Senior guard Brandon Robinson finished with 12 points in 32 minutes a week removed from sustaining minor injuries when the car he was in was struck by a car operated by an impaired driver.
+Yet two of the Tar Heels’ most experienced players couldn’t keep North Carolina from falling under .500 this late in the season for the first time since 2001-02.

-Anthony’s return can’t come fast enough for the Tar Heels, who have dropped four straight and are off to the program’s worst start since the 2001-02 team opened 6-11.
-Head coach Roy Williams remains tied with Dean Smith with 879 career victories — fourth-most ever by a men’s Division I coach.
-Yet Williams is still looking for his first win this decade after his team sleep-walked through the opening half and failed to recover in time.
+Pitt’s defense had something to do with it.
+The Panthers (12-6, 3-4) swarmed the Tar Heels from the opening tip, cutting off passing lanes and harassing North Carolina into a series of sloppy mistakes.
+Three times in the first half the Tar Heels were called for traveling, which Williams attributed Pitt’s relentless and a raucous student section that surrounds the court at Petersen Events Center.

+“We’ve got to be able to handle the heat in a crowd,” Williams said.
+“The turnovers early really set us back.”

-Pitt rallied from an eight-point halftime deficit to beat North Carolina in Chapel Hill on Jan.
-8. The Panthers avoided another slow start in the rematch.
-Murphy hit a pair of 3-pointers during a 21-4 first-half burst.
-Three Johnson free throws gave Pitt a 29-11 lead before the game was 12 minutes old.
+So did Pitt’s hot start.
+The Panthers needed a second-half surge to win in Chapel Hill on Jan.
+8. One wasn’t necessary in the rematch.
+Murphy hit a pair of 3-pointers during a 21-4 first-half burst that ended with three Johnson free throws that gave Pitt a 29-11 lead it never really came close to squandering.

-North Carolina failed to respond.
+“Coach has been talking about our offense is coming, our offense is coming,” Johnson said.
+“Our defense is actually good.”

+It certainly looked like it for long stretches, though North Carolina also had trouble recognizing basic mismatches.
 One sequence early in the second half symbolized its frustrating afternoon.
-The 6-foot-9 Brooks found himself in the block matched up against the 6-3 Johnson following a defensive switch.
+The 6-foot-9 Brooks found himself in the block being guarded by the 6-3 Johnson.
 Brooks raised his arms frantically to call for the ball.
 When it didn’t come, Brooks stomped his feet and turned his back to the play as Robinson tried to drive the lane, only to be called for an offensive foul.

+“Right now we’ve got to handle quite a bit of adversity,” Williams said.
+“It’s not pleasant.
+It’s not a good feeling after the game.”

 BIG PICTURE

 North Carolina: Having Anthony in the lineup could go a long way to curing the Tar Heels’ offensive troubles, but his presence alone might not be enough to shake North Carolina out of a funk that’s seemingly appeared out of nowhere.
-The team’s lack of effort early following a week off isn’t exactly a promising sign that the Tar Heels are close to turning it around.
+Williams noted Anthony was 4 1/2 weeks removed from surgery but that the Tar Heels would not rush him back.

 Pitt: The Panthers showed a dash of mental toughness after blowing a potential upset of No. 11 Louisville on Tuesday night, when the Cardinals escaped in overtime after a late offensive meltdown allowed Louisville to rally.
 Pitt was on the Tar Heels from the opening tip.
 At one point in the first half North Carolina had twice as many turnovers (8) than field goals (4).
+“Coach been talking about discipline a lot, us starting to mature,”Murphy said.
+“Conference games happen fast, you can’t dwell on the past.”

 UP NEXT